act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 #### Passed Example 3

-This `svg` element displays an image resource that does not contain text.
+This image resource displayed by the `svg` element does not contain text.

 ```html
 <svg width="2in" height="3in" xmlns="http://www.w3.org/2000/svg">